ARLEM

-ARLEM (French acronym for l′Assemblée Régionale et Locale Euro-Méditerranéenne, the Euro-Mediterranean Regional and Local Assembly) is a permanent, joint assembly, bringing together local and regional authorities from the three shores of the Mediterranean.
+The Euro-Mediterranean Regional and Local Assembly, ARLEM (French acronym for l′Assemblée Régionale et Locale Euro-Méditerranéenne), is a permanent, joint assembly, bringing together local and regional authorities from the three shores of the Mediterranean.
 This assembly is designed to provide an institutional framework to bring together CoR members and representatives of European associations involved in Euro-Mediterranean co-operation with their counterparts from the Mediterranean partners in a permanent joint body.